codeguy/php-the-right-way/_posts/03-02-01-Programming-Paradigms.md

 PHP supports first-class functions.
 It is possible to define a new function and assign it to a variable name and built-in functions can be referenced and called dynamically.
 Functions can be passed as arguments to other functions (Higher-order functions) and function can return other functions.
-New anonymous functions (also known as Closures) are present since PHP 5.3 (2009).
+New anonymous functions (with support for closures) are present since PHP 5.3 (2009).

 {% highlight php %}
 <?php